Abigail Adams (Bunker Hill, 1775)

-While the Freedom Trail links the structures, spaces, and final resting places for many of Boston's most famous residents, it is the historical figures themselves—their ideas, their actions, their sacrifices—that rendered these landmarks worthy of preservation.
-Hub Town Tours recreates the full picture of the complex, fallible, and determined individuals who spurred a town to declare war on an empire.
-Whenever possible, we use primary sources and direct quotations to enliven our narratives, giving voice to the men and women whose arguments and actions resulted in the creation of the United States of America.
+Hub Town Tours recreates the full picture of complex, fallible, and determined individuals who spurred an 18th-century town to declare war on an empire, and later inspired a 19th-century city to demand liberty for all in a new nation.
+From the American Revolution to the Civil War, Boston played a key role in the formation of our country.
+Whenever possible, we use primary sources and direct quotations to enliven our narratives, giving voice to the men and women whose arguments and actions would create the United States of America.

 "Just superb.
 You will come away knowing so much more about Boston, the underpinnings of the Revolutionary War and the key people and events."

 Five years after a violent altercation claimed the lives of five Bostonians—known among locals as a “Bloody Massacre”—hundreds of American militiamen looked out from rudimentary dirt fortifications as thousands of British redcoats advanced up Breed’s Hill.
 Only ten years prior, New England’s inhabitants had considered themselves loyal subjects of the King of England, proud to enjoy the blessings of liberty afforded to all Englishmen.
 Known today as the Battle of Bunker Hill, this summer’s day in 1775 marks the first pitched battle of the Revolutionary War.
 But how had it come to this?
 Visit the iconic Freedom Trail with Hub Town Tours to hear the gripping true story of the first American revolution.

 "A cohesive and connected story of the real people and events leading to the Battle of Bunker Hill.
 Five stars and highly recommended!"

 AMERICAN CIVIL WAR